-discuss other non-economic benefits associated with sites to be reused for greenspace or other not-for-profit activities.
-Examples may include areas redeveloped for uses such as parks, recreation areas, greenways, environmental buffers and other not-for-profit, governmental or charitable organization spaces libraries, schools, health centers, community centers, fire stations, etc. [5 Points]
+Discuss other non-economic benefits associated with the cleanup sites (including candidate projects if applicable) to be reused for greenspace or other not-for-profit activities.
+Examples may include areas redeveloped for uses such as parks, recreation areas, greenways, environmental buffers and other not-for-profit, governmental or charitable organization spaces libraries, schools, health centers, community centers, fire stations, etc.

 ii.
-Describe any planned efforts to promote local hiring and procurement or link members of the community to potential employment opportunities in brownfields assessment, cleanup, or redevelopment related to your proposed projects.
+Local Hiring/Procurement [2 Points] Describe any efforts you plan to promote local hiring and procurement or link members of the community to potential employment opportunities in brownfields assessment, cleanup, or redevelopment related to your proposed projects.
 Such efforts may include, but are not limited to partnering with local workforce development entities or Brownfields job training grantees.
-A list of Brownfields job training grantees can be found at http://cfpub.epa.gov/bf_factsheets/index.cfm.
-[5 Points]
+A list of Brownfields job training grantees can be found at http://cfpub.epa.gov/bf\factsheets/index.cfm.

-5. Programmatic Capability and Past Performance [40 points]
+5. Programmatic Capability and Past Performance [20 points]

-This section of your proposal demonstrates that your organization ("the applicant") has programmatic capability (experience, knowledge and resources, or ability to obtain them) necessary to ensure successful completion of all required aspects of this project and grant as discussed in the previous section of your proposal and Section VI of the these guidelines.
-Proposals will be evaluated on the quality and extent to which your proposal demonstrates the ability of your organization to successfully manage and complete the project, considering your programmatic and administrative capacity, plans for measuring and reporting your outputs and outcomes, and your past and/or current performance under federally and/or non-federally funded assistance agreements (past and current).
+This section of your proposal demonstrates that your organization ("the applicant") has the programmatic capability (experience, knowledge and resources, or ability to obtain them) necessary to ensure successful completion of all required aspects of this RLF program and grant as discussed in the previous section of your proposal and Section VI of the these guidelines.
+Successful management of an RLF program requires a dedicated program manager and staff; in many cases it can require significant staff time, particularly for the first several years.
+Proposals will be evaluated on the quality and extent to which your proposal demonstrates the ability of your organization to successfully manage and complete the program, considering your programmatic and administrative capacity, plans for measuring and reporting your outputs and outcomes, and your past and/or current performance under federally and/or non-federally funded assistance agreements (past and current).